thinkle-iacs/think-js/functions.md

 ---
 **header line**

 The first part of a compound statement.
-A header line begins with a keyword and
-    ends with a colon (:)

 ---
 **import statement**

-A statement which permits functions and variables defined in another Python
+A statement which permits functions and variables defined in another JavaScript module.
+To import the turtle or TextInterface library, we began with an import statement.
-    module to be brought into the environment of another script.
-To use the features of the turtle, we need to first import the turtle module.

 ---
 **lifetime**